10 home remedies for styes

 Tear-free baby wash or shampoo

-Cleanse the area with clean hands, a clean washcloth or a fresh cotton swab as needed.
+Gently scrub the area around the stye with a clean finger, a clean washcloth or a fresh cotton swab as needed.

 Avoiding cosmetics around the site of a stye can help avoid further irritation and prevent the spread of bacteria from makeup brushes and tools.
 Once the stye has healed, use clean or new brushes and products to resume your makeup routine.